MildusM/portfolio/README.md

 Welcome to this repository.

-Each project has their own branch.
+Each project has its own branch.